-4.4.8 The Overview and Scrutiny Committee
+5.4.8 The Overview and Scrutiny Committee

-In May 2010 the Overview and Scrutiny Structure changed.
-One Overview and Scrutiny Committee was established which sets up time-limited Scrutiny Panels to carry out indepth Reviews.
+Since May 2010 the Council has had one Overview and Scrutiny Committee which sets up time-limited Scrutiny Panels to carry out in-depth Reviews.
 The Overview and Scrutiny Committee comprises fifteen Members.
 The Scrutiny Panels now hold their meetings in public and individuals are encouraged to attend.

 Some of the Overview and Scrutiny Committee responsibilities are: